 Don't let the rains put you off

-The onset of the short rains sees tourism dwindle in Tanzania, making November to March one of the most rewarding times to go on safari in the Serengeti.
+The onset of the short rains sees tourism dwindle in Tanzania, making October to December one of the most rewarding times to go on safari in the Serengeti.
 If you're wondering about the game viewing experience, it's just as good during the short rains as it is during peak season.
-The Serengeti's rolling grasslands and endless plains are still dotted with countless grazing wildebeest and zebra who remain in the area long after the mega herds have moved on.
+The Serengeti's rolling grasslands and endless plains are still dotted with countless resident wildebeest and zebra who remain in the area long after the mega herds have moved on.
 Along with buffalo, elephant, giraffe, various gazelle and antelope species, there is plenty of other resident game to sustain healthy populations of lion, cheetah, leopard, African wild dog and hyena and the chances of seeing some heart-stopping predator action are extremely good.

 What's more, safari-goers can enjoy these fantastic game viewing opportunities in the peaceful stillness of the wilderness without having to compete with dozens of other safari jeeps and the incredible photographic opportunities presented by brooding storm clouds against the vast acacia studded plains and distant horizons more than makes up for the occasional downpour.